Create Pipelines using SQL

 • A preview session continues until 2 minutes have passed or 30 records are sampled, whichever comes first.

 • You can specify the location in the data stream where the pipeline starts reading data by updating the Starting Position.
 If set to Latest, then the pipeline samples records starting from the latest position in the data stream.
-If set to Earliest, then the pipeline samples records starting from the very beginning of the data stream.
+If set to Earliest, then the pipeline samples records starting from the beginning of the data stream.
 Defaults to Latest.

 When specifying columns in an INSERT INTO statement you must do one of the following: